 The *PTSA Art Docent program supports the state’s Visual Arts Grade Level Expectations K – 5, the Common Core, 21st Century Thinking Skills and Habits of Mind while offering students a positive experience with art by exposing them to various materials and artists.
 Volunteer Art Docents introduce the elements of design and principles of art, art vocabulary, safety, art criticism, art history and art’s intersection with culture.
 Students gain essential experience being creative in an open-ended environment.

-The PTSA at each elementary school funds their program and defines their individual approach to their community.
+The PTSA at each elementary school funds their program and defines their individual approach within their community.
 The PTSA volunteer Art Docents teach four to eight art lessons per year.
 The Issaquah School District has over 550 PTSA Volunteer art docents each year providing over 8,500 hours of volunteer instruction at the elementary school level.

 These programs fill the gap between what state and district funding provides and what our kids require.
 We truly appreciate the generosity of the district, principals, classroom teachers, and parents who support our PTAs and in turn the Art Docent program.